duggu7055/Durgesh01/Sprint1/software_template/Readme.md

 Write key features that are the most important and standout parts of something that make it special or useful, like the main things that make something different from everything else.

+- **Tips:** Mention the data in tabular form to make it clearer and easier to understand.

 ---

 ## Getting Started